phorgue/porousMultiphaseFoam/docs/groundwaterTransport2DFoam.rst

 Description
 -----------

-This solver is a merge between :ref:`groundwater2DFoam` and :ref:`porousScalarTransport2DFoam` (see dedicated wiki pages for details).
+This solver is a merge between :ref:`groundwater2DFoam` and :ref:`porousScalarTransport2DFoam` (see dedicated documentation pages for details).

 At each time iteration, it solves

     - the free-surface flow equation in porous media
     - passive scalar transport equation for the species

+Time-dependent infiltration can be specified using the keyword *infiltrationEventFile* in **constant/transportProperties** (see :ref:`infiltrationEventFile`).

+Multiple time-dependent tracer injection source points can be specified using the keyword *sourceEventFileTracer* in **constant/transportProperties** (see :ref:`sourceEventFile`).

 Configuration files
 -------------------